-It is recognised that CCG staff may look to seek sponsorship from the pharmaceutical industry in order to progress a project or to allow a piece of training to go ahead.
+It is recognised that NHS STW staff may seek Medical Educational Services and Grants (MEGS no promotional funding) from the pharmaceutical industry in order to progress a project or to allow a piece of training to go ahead.

 It is recommended that staff should seek advice from the Medicines Management Team in order to progress potential sponsorship requests in line with this policy.